Xiangyun (Sean) Zhou

 · Check out our magazine article on wirelessly powered communications which provides answers to some frequently asked questions in the field and points out possible research directions [link].

 Sean grew up in the city of Chengdu, China.
-He went to Australia in 2004 and obtained the Bachelor of Engineering (Hon) and the Ph.D. degrees from the Australian National University (ANU) in 2007 and 2010, respectively.
-He currently works as a Senior Lecturer* within the Research School of Engineering at the ANU.
+He went to Australia in 2004 and obtained the Bachelor of Engineering degree with first class honours in 2007 and the Ph.D. degree in 2010, both from the Australian National University (ANU).
+He worked as a postdoctoral fellow at UNIK – University Graduate Centre, University of Oslo in Norway from 2010 to 2011.
+Then, he joined ANU again in 2011 and is currently working as a Senior Lecturer* within the Research School of Engineering.
+He has also spent time as a visitor (duration varies from 1 week to 3 months) at a number of overseas universities in the past few years, including University of Texas at Austin, University of California at Irvine, Aalborg University, Hong Kong University of Science and Technology, and National Tsing-Hua University.
 His primary research interests are in the fields of communication theory and wireless networks.
-From 2010 to 2011, he was a postdoctoral fellow at UNIK – University Graduate Centre, University of Oslo in Norway.
-He has also spent time as a visitor (duration varies from 1 week to 3 months) at a number of overseas universities in the past few years, including University of Texas at Austin, University of California at Irvine, Aalborg University, Hong Kong University of Science and Technology, and National Tsing-Hua University.
+He was named the Best Young Researcher of the Asia-Pacific Region in 2017 by IEEE Communications Society Asia-Pacific Board.

-Sean currently serves on the Editorial Board of IEEE Transactions on Wireless Communications and IEEE Communications Letters.
+Sean is a Senior Member of IEEE and currently serves on the Editorial Board of IEEE Transactions on Wireless Communications, IEEE Wireless Communications Letters and IEEE Communications Letters.
 He was a Guest Editor of the 2015 special issue on Wireless Physical Layer Security in IEEE Communications Magazine and the 2014 special issue on Energy Harvesting Wireless Communications in EURASIP Journal on Wireless Communications and Networking.
 He was an organizer and chair of various reputable international workshops including ICC’14, ICC’15 and ICC’16 workshops on Wireless Physical Layer Security.
 He also served as a symposium/track chair for major IEEE conferences.
 He was the Chair of the ACT Chapter of the IEEE Communications Society and Signal Processing Society in 2013 and 2014.
 He was a recipient of the Best Paper Award at the IEEE ICC’11 and IEEE ComSoc Asia-Pacific Outstanding Paper Award in 2016.

 In the fields of Communication Theory and Wireless Networks, focusing on the wireless technologies underpinning future cellular networks and the Internet of Things.
 Specific research topics include:

 I’m looking for self-motivated students with strong mathematical background and good communication skills in English who want to pursue a Ph.D. degree in wireless communications, networking and security.
 Information about the application process and scholarships can be found here for both domestic and international students (also here for some additional information and here for students from China).
-Additional scholarships may be available subject to funding situation.
+Additional scholarships may be offered anytime throughout the year subject to funding availability.

 Prospective students (Ph.D., M.Phil, B.Eng (Hon), R&D) interested in working with me can send me an email together with your academic transcripts (and a CV for Ph.D. and M.Phil students).
 Please check out my research interests (and recent publications) before contacting me.
 Thanks.